collinzurfluh1/EWU_GIT_CTF_LEVELS/README.md

 Create a file named computerScienceRocks.txt
 Write your favorite word
+Create a file named rocksForComputerScience.txt
+Write your favorite word
-Use git add to add this file
-Create a commit using `git commit -m “message”`
+Use git add to add these files `git add computerScienceRocks.txt rocksForComputerScience.txt` Create a commit using `git commit -m “message”`
 Push the commit using `git push`